Merkel takes blame for German vote defeat, but holds course

 Merkel’s bloc leads national polls, although her own popularity ratings have dropped from stellar to respectable.
 She hasn’t yet declared whether she will seek a fourth term next year, but there’s no obvious alternative.

-AfD polls between 11 and 14 percent nationally, but appears strongest in the ex-communist east.
+AfD polls between 11 and 14 percent nationally and appears strongest in the ex-communist east.

 It basked Monday in its latest success.
 Leader Frauke Petry attacked Merkel’s party for saying that “they haven’t done anything wrong.
 They just didn’t explain their policies.”